-Stanford Hospital & Clinics (SHC) is a proud co-founder of The Stanford-UCSF Evidence-based Practice Center.
+Stanford Health Care (SHC) is a proud co-founder of The Stanford-UCSF Evidence-based Practice Center.
 The center furthers the practice and translation of evidence-based medicine in the pursuit of improving health outcomes for populations and individuals.
 Access to local experts in all components of healthcare decision-making enhances the center's multidisciplinary scope.

 As a Magnet Designated Hospital, SHC demonstrates a focus on the support, conduct, and application of research to Clinical and administrative practice.

 Facilitates research by fostering a spirit of inquiry, coordinating Clinical research resources, promoting studies that are aligned with strategic improvement priorities, and linking investigators with Clinical sites.